 One of my favourite salad/ vegetable/ cheese dishes.
-It’s great with regular mozzarella as well, but burrata (made from buffalo milk) of course tastes even better.
+It’s great with regular mozzarella as well, but burrata (its creamier and richer cousin) of course tastes even better.
 Roasting bell peppers gives them a nice and sweet flavour, enhanced by the balsamic glaze.
 Add some fresh basil and toasted almonds for color and crunch.

 Ingredients (for two portions):

 Two yellow bell peppers